Hints & Tips

 N.B.
 Remember, pressure washers can be dangerous so NEVER turn them on when they are pointed at windows, your face or the neighbour’s cat, no matter how much you want to stop it pooing on your lawn.

-“first class product, advice & customer service… I would not hesitate recommending this machine or MowDirect to anyone who loves gardening as much as I do.”
+“first class product, advice & customer service… I would not hesitate to recommend this machine or MowDirect to anyone who loves gardening as much as I do.”
 PC FERRARI

 Enjoy your garden Drew Hardy